 Sibley and others believed that one very strong argument in favor of this being the correct site was the special stone slab that had been placed earlier over what had been a "heap of loose stones" and was similar to the two slabs that had been placed on Presidents Chauncy and Oakes' graves.
 Their tombs were "distinguished from all the other monuments [in the cemetery] by an upper slab of a peculiar type of stone imported from England."
 (Chaplin, p.
 227) Although this special slab might have been placed there earlier, it seems more likely that it had been placed on this spot some time after Dunster's death, possibly during the timeframe when Chauncy and Oakes' graves were receiving their slabs, when it may have been decided to honor all early Harvard presidents buried in the Old Burying Yard in this way.

 A Dissenting View

 In his 1877 book, History of Cambridge, Cambridge historian Lucius R. Paige raised some doubt (pp. 266-269) as to whether this site was actually Dunster's gravesite, claiming that it might be Jonathan Mitchell's grave instead.
-However, none of the objections presented by Paige are persuasive enough to overturn the traditional view developed by Sibley.
+However, none of the objections presented by Paige were persuasive enough to overturn the traditional view developed by Sibley.
 Besides the question of the special slabs, the fact that Dunster made express provision in his will for his burial at the Old Burying Yard and that 'some of his babes' were already buried there - with the graves of two of his grandchildren in close proximity and their names "yet plainly legible on the low headstones" (as of 1872; see Chaplin, p.
-227) - are strong indications that the traditional spot is most likely the correct one.
+227) - were strong indications that the traditional spot is most likely the correct one.

 The State of the Gravesite in Modern Times; First Plaque Installed